 Compare and evaluate the Accuracy Score:

+What is the difference?

 In my analysis, I got accuracy score of 75.32% from logistic regression and 69.26% from KNN.

 This is a smaller difference in the scores.
 This difference appeared because of underlying algorithm of the model.
 Each model in the machine learning developed with various parameters and techniques.
 In this context, logistic regression works on linearity principle and KNN algorithm works based on Euclidean distances from observations nearest k neighbors.

+Which is best model?

 In my opinion, we can choose logistic regression as best model among these two since it gives higher accuracy score.
 The reason behind higher accuracy can be because of linearity phenomena in the dataset.
 Hence logistic regression has performed well.

+What is your comment?

 To conclude, I did expect the results but surprised because of logistic regression performed well then KNN.
 That can be addressed by linearity patterns in the data.